This example is solved with the data science and machine learning platform Neural Designer. You can follow it step by step using the free trial.

 Optimization algorithm

-The training (or learning) strategy is the procedure that performs the learning process.
-It is applied to the neural network to obtain the best possible representation.
-The quasi-Newton method optimization algorithm is used here as the training strategy.
+We use the quasi-Newton method as the optimization algorithm.
 It is based on Newton’s method but does not require second derivative calculations.
 Instead, the quasi-Newton method approximates the second derivatives using information from the first derivatives.
-The following table shows the operators, parameters, and stopping criteria of the quasi-Newton method used in this study.

 6. Model selection